LTUC/amman-dotnet-401d2/Projects/ProjReqs.md

 ## Requirements

-Your midterm project is broken up into 2 smaller projects (Full stack CRUD MVC project and API project). your Full CRUD web app will consume your custom API.
+Your midterm project is broken up into 2 smaller projects (Full stack CRUD MVC project and API project).
+Each project should live in it's own repo on GH (They can live in the same organization). your Full CRUD web app will consume your custom API.
 You may use a 3rd party API in addition, but it is not required.
 This may add some value to your project.